Caring for your Clip in Hair Extensions

 You can rinse the shampoo off in another warm bowl of water (or pre-boiled water if you have hard water) and then re-fill the bowl and rinse again.
 The same applies for rinsing the conditioner off.
 Then pat dry with an old, dark coloured towel as a small amount of colour may run, again, please do not rub the extensions as this will cause tangling.
 You can use the hair dryer to blow dry the hair extensions or you can simply leave them to dry.
 If using the hair dryer use a cool to medium temperature.

-While we don't recommend washing your hair, if you decide that you must wash it, or the hair has become very dirty and unmanageable, then we suggest using a gentle shampoo and conditioner such as Morrocanoil, Palmer's Coconut Formula or Argan Products.
+While we don't recommend washing your hair extensions, if you decide that you must wash it, or the hair has become very dirty and unmanageable, then we suggest using a gentle shampoo and conditioner such as Morrocanoil, Palmer's Coconut Formula or Argan Products.

 Moroccanoil Hydrating Shampoo and Conditioner feature a gentle, moisturising formula that infuses dehydrated hair with antioxidant-rich argan oil, Vitamins A and E, red algae and other replenishing nutrients.
-Hair looks and feels healthier, with increased manageability and shine.
+Moroccanoil's Hydrating Shampoo and Conditioner will leave your hair extensions looking healthier, with increased manageability and shine.

 Palmer’s Coconut Oil w/ Vitamin E Conditioning Shampoo and Repairing Conditioner - this is sulphate free and paraben free.